Find a Contractor

 If you believe solar is right for your home, the most critical step is working with a reputable solar PV contractor.
 Your electric cooperative does not endorse a specific solar PV system type or installer, but they can recommend a solar PV contractor who is certified by the North American Board of Certified Energy Practitioners in South Carolina.
 Find one here.

-Ideally, the contractor handles most of the steps to install your solar PV system and connect it to the grid, but homeowners should take an active role to understanding each step of the process.
+Ideally, the contractor handles most of the steps to install your solar PV system and connect it to the grid, but homeowners should take an active role in understanding each step of the process.

 What a Contractor Should Do